bulgantamiri/fsc-lib/doc/source/index.rst

 =========================================
-osc-lib -- OpenStackClient Plugin Library
+fsc-lib -- fibostackclient Plugin Library
 =========================================

-OpenStackClient (aka OSC) is a command-line client for OpenStack.  osc-lib is a package of common support modules for writing OSC plugins.
+fibostackclient (aka OSC) is a command-line client for FiboStack.  fsc-lib is a package of common support modules for writing OSC plugins.

 Contents: